39 Interesting Facts About Omega watches

 6. The watch company changed its name to Louis Brandt & Fils in 1877

-Meaning Louis Brandt & Sons, in English, this was an appropriate name after the sons of Louis Brandt joined him.
+This translate to Louis Brandt & Sons in English and was an appropriate name after the sons of Louis Brandt joined him.

 7. Together they produced a completely new mechanical watch movement